-Adverse Childhood Experiences (ACEs) are stressful or traumatic experiences.
-Children are especially vulnerable to ACEs.
-Prolonged exposure to trauma, as well as to things like racism and community violence, can create toxic stress, which can damage children’s developing brain and body and affect long-term health.
+Adverse Childhood Experiences (ACEs) are stressful or traumatic experiences that occur in childhood.
+Prolonged exposure to trauma such as abuse or neglect, as well as to things like poverty, racism, and community violence, can create toxic stress.
+Over time, toxic stress can damage a child’s developing brain and body.
+ACEs can even affect long-term physical and mental health.

 Healthcare providers are critical partners in addressing ACEs.
 Early detection, early intervention, and trauma-informed practices can reduce the impacts of ACEs and improve health outcomes.
 ACEs Aware provides training and tools to help you to screen for ACEs, assess risk for toxic stress, and implement evidence-based interventions to help patients.